89211208/Frameworks/Tutorials/02_FullStack.md

 - Pay attention to *this.props.QIFromChild(obj)*.
 It is injecting and object as a parameter.

-2. In the *button* of this component add an onClick prop and call our previously decalred method
+2. In the *button* of this component add an onClick prop and call the previous declared method
 ```javascript
 onClick={()=>this.QSetViewInParent({page:"novica", id: d.id})}
 ```
-- Every time the user click on the button of the mapped novica, we pass as an object the view we want to render and also the id of the view
+- Every time the user clicks on the button of the mapped novica, we pass as an object  that identifies the view we want to render and also the id of that view

-3. Go to **App.js** and ad  **Novica** key to our local state object and ssign the default value 1:
+3. Go to **App.js** and add **Novica** key to our local state object and use the default value 1:
 ```javascript
 this.state={
     this.state={